rebeccazh3ng/Game-220-Project-2/README.md

 ## Delivering Video
 Git isn't the best at handling large binary files like videos, so you have a couple options for submitting video:

-- Clone this repo, add you video file to your repo, submit a PR
+- Clone this repo, add you video file (with new sound) to your repo, submit a PR

 OR

-- Submit your video to an online hosting platform, clone this repo, paste the link in this README and submit a PR
+- Submit your video (with new sound) to an online hosting platform, clone this repo, paste the link in this README and submit a PR
   - Because you'll be using copywritten work, I suggest you set the video to private and send me an invite to view.

 OR

 - Bring your video file into class on a USB thumbstick and/or hardrive, I'll physically transfer it to my machine.

+OR

+- If you have problems bouncing a video, render your new soundtrack as a .wav file and submit it along with the original video.

 ## Your Video Link Below
 <!-- paste your video link here -->